reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 **It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key, you may want to consider restructuring your data so that you do.

-If no key is specified, React will present a warning and use the array index as a key by default.
+If no key is specified, React will report an error and use the array index as a key by default.
 Using the array index as a key is problematic when trying to re-order a list's items or inserting/removing list items.
-Explicitly passing `key={i}` silences the warning but has the same problems as array indices and is not recommended in most cases.
+Explicitly passing `key={i}` silences the error but has the same problems as array indices and is not recommended in most cases.

 Keys do not need to be globally unique; they only need to be unique between components and their siblings.